gloinul/draft-westerlund-tsvwg-sctp-dtls-chunk/draft-westerlund-tsvwg-sctp-dtls-chunk.md

 data and much of the SCTP control signaling.
 The SCTP association is identifiable based on the 5-tuple where the destination IP and port are fixed for each direction.
-Advanced privacy features such as changing Connection ID and sequence number encryption might therefore have limited effect.
+Advanced privacy features such as changing DTLS Connection ID and sequence number encryption might therefore have limited effect.

 ## AEAD Limit Considerations